AM I ELIGIBLE FOR A MEDICARE REBATE ON SESSIONS?

 Some people see a clinical psychologist because they are experiencing current mental health symptoms, such as depression or acute anxiety.
 These types of conditions are often treated in the short to medium term.
 The first 2-3 sessions are usually spaced close together (weekly or fortnightly).
 Subsequent sessions may be fortnightly, or more spaced out (e.g. every 3 or 4 weeks) depending on your needs.

 Other people see a psychologist to address issues from their childhood, or to heal from past traumas or life events.
-When issues are deep seated, medium (to potentially longer) term therapy can be helpful, to shift unhelpful core beliefs and foster a more self-compassionate worldview.
+When issues are deep seated, longer term therapy can be helpful, to shift unhelpful core beliefs and foster a more self-compassionate worldview.